Relintai/pandemonium_engine_docs/tutorials/export/exporting_for_android.md

 - **Main Icon:** The "classic" icon.
 This will be used on all Android versions up to Android 8 (Oreo), exclusive.
 Must be at least 192×192 px.
 - **Adaptive Icons:** Starting from Android 8 (inclusive), `Adaptive Icons ( https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive )`_ were introduced.
 Applications will need to include separate background and foreground icons to have a native look.
 The user's launcher application will control the icon's animation and masking.
 Must be at least 432×432 px.

+See also:
-.. seealso:: It's important to adhere to some rules when designing adaptive icons. `Google Design has provided a nice article ( https://medium.com/google-design/designing-adaptive-icons-515af294c783 )`_ that helps to understand those rules and some of the capabilities of adaptive icons.
+ It's important to adhere to some rules when designing adaptive icons. `Google Design has provided a nice article ( https://medium.com/google-design/designing-adaptive-icons-515af294c783 )`_ that helps to understand those rules and some of the capabilities of adaptive icons.

 .. caution:: The most important adaptive icon design rule is to have your icon critical elements inside the safe zone: a centered circle with a diameter of 66dp (264 pixels on `xxxhdpi`) to avoid being clipped by the launcher.